What is JoJo’s Bizarre Adventure?

 As a teenager, I considered the final showdown between the Joestar family and Dio Brando at the end of the 3rd series to be the zenith of the manga.

 Even now, 20 years later, I still rejoice while re-reading Dio’s World Part 1–18.
-Among all of the best moments of the 3rd series, the battle between Dio Brando (stand → The World) and one of the members of the Joestar’s party, Noriaki Kakyoin (stand → Hierophant Green), stays as one of my favorites.
+Among all of the best moments of the 3rd series, the battle between Dio Brando (stand → The World) and one of the Joestar party members, Noriaki Kakyoin (stand → Hierophant Green), remains one of my favorites.

 Why?

 The subject of Dio’s World Part 7 is indeed intriguing.
 At the end of a tense chase, Dio engages Kakyoin in battle.
-Kakyoin has Dio on the ropes and forces him to reveal (finally!) the secret of his stand: the ability to stop the time for everyone else but its owner.
+Kakyoin has Dio on the ropes and forces him to reveal (finally!) the secret of his stand: the ability to stop time for everyone except its owner.

-This article is my attempt at finding an answer to the latter.
+This article is my attempt to find an answer.

 A few premises on mangas